 Deciding on how much customers gets when they use your loyalty program is very important.

 For you as a business owner, you can see how much you’d be giving back to customers.

 The cashback reward doesn’t mean the customer will be reimbursed by $5.
 No, they’ll be getting the cashback as a kind of voucher or discount on their next purchase.

 In other words, customers will be re-investing the cashback in your store once more.

 In addition to retaining customers and getting them to buy more from you using cashback rewards, these types of rewards can be used as part of campaigns to drive or increase seasonal traffic in your store.

-Let’s say, you know that between Black Friday and the week before Christmas, traffic tends to be low.
+Let’s say, you know that in the days after the Black Friday Cyber Monday weekend and until the week before Christmas, traffic tends to be low.

 So why not use the cashback rewards option to get people to buy during that period?

 - First, you need to define the start and end of the campaign.
 Let’s say it’ll run from 15 to 20 December.

 - Then, you’ll apply a reward rule for the duration of the campaign.
 This means that if you normally reward buyers with cashback of 1%, during the campaign you’ll increase the cashback reward to 2% or 5% or even 10% or whatever you choose.